gromacs/gromacs/docs/user-guide/mdp-options.rst

    written out.
 For normal BAR such as with :ref:`gmx bar`, a value of 1 is sufficient, while for MBAR -1 should be used.

+.. mdp:: sc-function

+   (beutler)

+   .. mdp-value:: beutler

+   Beutler *et al.* soft-core function

+   .. mdp-value:: gapsys

+   Gapsys *et al.* soft-core function

 .. mdp:: sc-alpha

    (0)
-   the soft-core alpha parameter, a value of 0 results in linear interpolation of the LJ and Coulomb interactions
+   for `sc-function=beutler` the soft-core alpha parameter, a value of 0 results in linear interpolation of the LJ and Coulomb interactions.
+   Used only with `sc-function=beutler`

 .. mdp:: sc-r-power

    (6)
    power 6 for the radial term in the soft-core equation.
+   Used only with `sc-function=beutler`

 .. mdp:: sc-coul